suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 )
 ~~~

-All elements of the outer wrapper must be wrapped in a bstr to minimize the complexity of the code that evaluates the cryptographic integrity of the element and to ensure correct serialisation for integrity and authenticity checks.
+All elements of the outer wrapper must be wrapped in a bstr to minimize the complexity of the code that evaluates the cryptographic integrity of the element and to ensure correct serialization for integrity and authenticity checks.

 The suit-authentication-wrapper contains a list of 1 or more cryptographic authentication wrappers for the core part of the manifest.
 These are implemented as COSE_Mac_Tagged or COSE_Sign_Tagged blocks.
 The Manifest is authenticated by these blocks in "detached payload" mode.
 The COSE_Mac_Tagged and COSE_Sign_Tagged blocks are described in RFC 8152 {{RFC8152}} and are beyond the scope of this document.
 The suit-authentication-wrapper MUST come first in the SUIT_Outer_Wrapper, regardless of canonical encoding of CBOR.
 All validators MUST reject any SUIT_Outer_Wrapper that begins with any element other than a suit-authentication-wrapper.